georgberky/dependency-update-maven-plugin/README.md

 The `Dependency Update Maven Plugin` analyzes the dependencies of your Maven project.

-If a more recent version for a dependency is found, the plugin will
+If a more recent version of a dependency is found, the plugin will

 * create a new branch
 * update the dependency version in the POM